Cute Christmas tree wood carving caricature

 I only used one knife (the FC016 I describe on this page from Focuser Carving).
 It‘s really a chip carving knife—and ideal for making pyramid cuts—but I also like using it for some of my caricature carvings.

 You’ll need a pen or pencil for sketching your guidelines and a ruler for measuring them.
 I provide a painting guide at the end.
-I also used my wonderful Colwood detailer wood burner (affiliate link) to add some definition.
+I also used my wood burner to add some definition.
 No worries if you don’t have one.
 You can use brown paint or 100% paint of the wash color you are using to highlight key areas.

 Christmas tree wood carving caricature at-a-glance